robinrodricks/FluentListView/README.md

 Deciding which icon to put in a column cannot be done in the IDE.
 Very often the icon used depends on the model object being displayed.
 To decide on an icon, we need a more complex type of configuration: installing a delegate.

-A delegate is basically a piece of code that you give to an FluentListView saying, “When you need to do this, call this piece of code” where this can be any of several tasks.
+A delegate is basically a piece of code that you give to a FluentListView saying, “When you need to do this, call this piece of code” where this can be any of several tasks.
 In this case, we install an ImageGetter delegate, which tells the FluentListView, “When you need to figure out the image for this model object, call this piece of code.”

 _If the word “delegate” worries you, think of them as function pointers where the parameter and return types can be verified.
 If that makes no sense to you, just keep reading.
 It will (possibly) become clear with some examples._